 This includes all property and liabilities which is held, controlled or owned by you and your former partner prior, during or after the duration of the relationship.

-What happens if I sell my assets to reduce my property pool?
+Can I sell my assets to reduce my property pool?

 Rule 13.01 of the Family Law Rules 2004 require each party to give ‘full and frank disclosure of all information relevant to the case, in a timely manner’.